sammancoaching/website/learning_hours/test_design/start_with_assert.md

 To trigger more specific observations, you could write up this list of areas on a whiteboard or flipchart at the front:

-- Baby steps
+- Test Structure (Arrange-Act-Assert)
 - Test Readability
 - Duplication between test cases
-- Pairing/Communication
+- Navigation/Communication
 - IDE/Editor

 Read out some or all of the observations and stick them next to the relevant area.
 Create more areas as needed.